canonical/matter-docs/index.rst

 Matter on Ubuntu
 ================

+..
+  This is a test comment for a test update, to check RTD builds

 Matter is an open source connectivity standard for smart home.
 It is a collection of protocols for connecting compatible devices in a secure and reliable way.